 When many software architects want to move away from monolithic architecture, they decide to make the jump to microservices, but this may not always be the right choice.
 Despite the many benefits that microservices have regarding scalability, flexibility, reliability and more, building such a system is generally quite complex and requires investing a lot of time, not to mention having highly skilled and knowledgeable professionals.

 Modular monolithic applications can be a good stepping stone toward the migration to microservices, or even as a midpoint between traditional monoliths and microservices.
 The modular monolith architecture involves dividing the application into several modules, each of which is independent from the others.
-Each module will contain its own business logic and can contain their own user interface and data source.
+Each module encapsulates its own logic and communicates via APIs, but typically shares a database and UI.
 Instead of communicating directly, these modules will interact through public APIs, which means other modules won’t have direct access to their internal functions.
 This low coupling between modules makes the application easier to modify and maintain, and you can even deploy modules independently if necessary, as opposed to having to deploy the entire codebase as a single unit.